roundspecs/cp-notes-old/misc/how_to_get_better_in_cp.md

   - And technically, proofs are all we know.
 Here is a quote I read in a book:
     > The statements that we have proved are called theorems.
 And the collection of all the theorems about a topic is what we know about that topic.
 - Learn the ins and outs of Algorithms and Data Structures.
 You might have the temptation to use algorithms and data structures as a black box that does what you want it to do, but you have no clue how it works.
 Yes, this strategy surprisingly works and you will be able to go a long way without learning how vector, queue or stack works behind the scene, but you will have a better understanding of when you use which algorithm or data structure if you know how they work.
+- During the contest, solve the problems as fast as you can.
+But after the contest, make sure to review the problems and try to actually learn from it.
+Note down the relevant concepts and strategies.
+Try to generalize the solution so that if you are given a similar problem, you can solve that easily.
+- Don't ask for help

 ## Skill 2: Implementing algorithm
 For this you need good programming skils.
 Here are a few tips: